Ian Mortimer (historian): Career

+Other roles

-Since 1999 he has lived in the small town of Moretonhampstead in Devon, England, which is in Dartmoor National Park.
-In 2003 he was appointed by the Secretary of State Member of Dartmoor National Park Authority, representing the parishes.
-In 2009 he was reappointed as a Member by the Secretary of State, this time representing the national interest – a role which he continued to perform until 2017.
+In 2003, he was appointed by the Secretary of State Member of Dartmoor National Park Authority, representing the parishes.
+In 2009, he was reappointed as a Member by the Secretary of State, this time representing the national interest – a role which he continued to perform until 2017.

 Other public appointments have included the Lord Chancellor's Forum on Historical Manuscripts and Academic Research, 2011–17 (subsequently known as the Forum on Archives and Academic Research) and the Fabric Advisory Committee of Exeter Cathedral, 2011–16.

+Criticism of Wikipedia

+In a 2010 essay by Mortimer, he criticised Wikipedia's spurning of primary sources, and its apparent inability to publish the latest research done by experts in a field, citing his involvement with editing the birth date of Henry V as an example.
+He wrote that Wikipedia "elevates discarded and outdated opinion to the same level or even above that of well-evidenced knowledge".
+In a short piece written in 2012, he was again highly critical of Wikipedia and Jimmy Wales.
+In this piece, he opined that "the structure of Wikipedia promotes hearsay, prejudice, supposition and superficiality on an equal footing with genuine information and understanding", and that Wales created the resource for his own political ends.

 Personal life

 Mortimer is the nephew of the British tennis player Angela Mortimer.

-Among his interests he includes running: in 2017 he wrote a memoir about the meaning of running, which relates the various lessons he had learnt from taking part in parkrun and half marathons – which was published as Why Running Matters: lessons in life, pain and exhilaration, from 5K to the marathon (Summersdale, 2019).
+Among his interests, he includes running.
+In 2017, he wrote a memoir about the meaning of running, which relates the various lessons he had learnt from taking part in parkrun and half marathons – which was published as Why Running Matters: lessons in life, pain and exhilaration, from 5K to the marathon (Summersdale, 2019).

-Views of Wikipedia

-Mortimer is highly critial of Wikipedia and Jimmy Wales.

 Honours

 Mortimer is a Fellow of the Royal Historical Society (FRHistS).

 On 12 February 2015, he was elected a Fellow of the Society of Antiquaries of London (FSA).